oap-project/sql-ds-cache/docs/OAP-Developer-Guide.md

 - [Arrow](https://github.com/Intel-bigdata/arrow)

 - **Requirements for Shuffle Remote PMem Extension**
-If enable Shuffle Remote PMem extension with RDMA, you can refer to [Shuffle Remote PMem Extension Guide](../oap-shuffle/RPMem-shuffle/README.md) to configure and validate RDMA in advance.
+If enable Shuffle Remote PMem extension with RDMA, you can refer to [PMem Shuffle](https://github.com/oap-project/pmem-shuffle) to configure and validate RDMA in advance.

 We provide scripts below to help automatically install dependencies above **except RDMA**, need change to **root** account, run: